telerik/xaml-docs/controls/radtreelistview/radtreeliestview-getting-started.md

 ## Assembly References

-In order to use the __RadTreeListView__ in your application you should add reference to the following assemblies:
+In order to use the __RadTreeListView__ in your application, you should add references to the following assemblies:

 * __Telerik.Windows.Controls__